-USCIS announced that it has successfully completed pilot testing for the new digital pre-registration process that will be used for the next H-1B lottery.
+USCIS announced that it has successfully completed pilot testing for the new digital pre-registration process that will be used for the next H-1B visa lottery.
 The digital pre-registration is part of a broader Notice of Proposed Rule Making published by the Department of Homeland Security titled Registration Requirement for Petitioners Seeking To File H-1B Petitions on Behalf of Cap-Subject Aliens.

 The rule not only establishes a digital pre-registration system for H-1B petitions, but it also changes the order in which H-1B petitions are selected.